Skip to content

 const parsed = JSON.parse(result.output ?? "{}");

 The wrapper passes responseConstraint straight through to session.prompt() / session.promptStreaming().
-Support depends on your Chrome version.
+Support depends on the browser implementation.

 By default the schema is inlined into the prompt context, which costs tokens.
 Pass omitResponseConstraintInput: true (on ask() or SessionSendOptions) to drop it; the constraint still shapes the output, but you should then include format guidance in the prompt text itself.
 The flag is only forwarded when responseConstraint is also set — the native API throws a TypeError otherwise, so the wrapper ignores it on its own.